-Mark Selden, in a talk on January 29 sponsored by the Center for Chinese Studies, offered a framework both for assessing structures of Chinese inequality in successive epochs of revolution and reform and for gauging the changing relationship between social movements and structures of inequality.
-Three key questions drive his analysis: What are the legacies of the Chinese Revolution for the pursuit of social equality?
+Professor Selden offers a framework both for assessing structures of Chinese inequality in successive epochs of revolution and reform and for gauging the changing relationship between social movements and structures of inequality.
+Three key questions drive the analysis: What are the legacies of the Chinese Revolution for the pursuit of social equality?
 How has reform restructured patterns of inequality?
 What is the relationship between the social upheavals that took place during both periods and changing patterns of inequality?

 * * *